Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 SQL> alter database open resetlogs;

-6. Check the database content has been fully recovered:
+6. Check that the database content was recovered:

-The backup and recovery of the Oracle Database on an Azure Linux VM is now finished.
+The backup and recovery of Oracle Database on an Azure Linux VM are now finished.

-More information about Oracle commands and concepts can be found in the Oracle documentation, including:
+You can find more information about Oracle commands and concepts in the Oracle documentation, including:

 Delete the VM